Table of Contents

-1. Certain attributes shared by both LLC and Corp in Delaware
+Certain attributes shared by both LLCs and Corporations in Delaware

 When it comes to a comparison between an LLC and a Corporation in Delaware, the two most widely-chosen types of Delaware business structures for foreign startups, and entrepreneurs, you may first see some similarities.